 This Italian Meringue Buttercream recipe will soon become your go-to frosting option for decorating cakes, cupcakes, or incorporating into other sweet treat recipes!
-It’s silky smooth with a rich velvet texture, providing great volume and decadent vanilla flavor.
+It’s silky smooth with a rich velvety texture, providing great volume and decadent vanilla flavor.

-Adapt this Italian Meringue Buttercream by using different extracts and food flavorings, or add a touch of color by incorporating some quality food gel – perfect for any occasion or baking preference!
+Adapt this Italian Meringue Buttercream by using different extracts and food flavorings or add a touch of color by incorporating some quality food gel – perfect for any occasion or baking preference!

-Substitutions
+Substitutions and Variations

 - While I’ve used unsalted butter in this buttercream, you can use salted butter instead if you prefer or don’t have unsalted on hand.